On this page |

 x = ['aaa'] x.append_String('bbb') # Result: x = ['aaa', 'bbb']

-If the object-oriented append() is assigned to a variable, the result is the 2nd returned value of append() (the index of the appended value):
+If the object-oriented append() is assigned to a variable, the variable will be set to the 2nd return value of append():

 x = ['aaa'] idx = x.append_String('bbb') # Result: x = ['aaa', 'bbb'], idx = 1